Looking for those sweet Bruce/JCVD vibes but don’t have a yellow jumpsuit or two Volvo trucks handy?

 That can for sure be an inevitable part of the process but we can mitigate the worst of it by improving our understanding of how best to practice.

-There are 3 positions you’ll need to consider when working on your Floor Kip:
+First, there are 3 things you’ll need to consider when working on your Floor Kip:

 You’ll rock back with your knees up and tucked, with your head flat on the ground.
 The further you bring your knees back toward your ears, the more power you’ll be able to generate as you kick your feet up and then downward toward the ground.

-This is the second position you’ll want to get comfortable in.
-See that Ryan has good flexibility in his shoulders and wrists to stretch them back while getting his upper back off the floor.
+See how Ryan has good flexibility and strength in his shoulders and wrists to stretch them back while getting his upper back off the floor.

-From here, you’ll want to work on bailing (abandoning the movement safely when you know you won’t stick it).
+From here, you’ll want to work on bailing – abandoning the movement safely when you know it’s not gonna happen –